-The statement of net assets (on page 4) most closely resembles a balance sheet.
-It presents information on all of the City's assets (what it owns) and liabilities (what it owns), with the difference between the two reported as net assets.
-The net assets reported in this statement represent the accumulation of changes in net assets for the current fiscal year and all fiscal years in the past combined.
-Over time, the increase or decrease in net assets reported in this statement may serve as a useful indicator of whether the financial position of the City is improving or deteriorating.
+The statement of net position (on page 4) most closely resembles a balance sheet.
+It presents information on all of the City's assets (what it owns) and liabilities (what it owes), with the difference between the two reported as net position.
+The net position reported in this statement represents the accumulation of changes in net position for the current fiscal year and all fiscal years in the past combined.
+Over time, the increase or decrease in net position reported in this statement may serve as a useful indicator of whether the financial position of the City is improving or deteriorating.

 The statement of activities (on page 5) most closely resembles an income statement.
-It presents information showing how the City's net assets changed during the current fiscal year only.
+It presents information showing how the City's net position changed during the current fiscal year only.
 All of the current year's revenues and expenses are accounted for in the statement of activities regardless of when cash is received or paid.
 This statement shows gross expenses and offsetting program revenues to arrive at net cost information for each major expense function or activity of the City.
-By showing the change in net assets for the year, the reader may be able to determine whether the City's financial position has improved or deteriorated over the course of the current fiscal year.
+By showing the change in net position for the year, the reader may be able to determine whether the City's financial position has improved or deteriorated over the course of the current fiscal year.